isabella82828/isabella82828/README.md

 - 🎓 I'm an Engineering student at the University of Waterloo
-- 🌱 **I'm passionate about:** developing solutions that make tech more sustainable to dynamic
+- 🌱 **I'm passionate about:** developing solutions that make tech more sustainable & dynamic
 - 🚀 **I’m currently learning about:** AWS, deep learning
 - 💡 **Activities**: Formula Electric Firmware Developer, Technova Logistics Coordinator, Engineering Ambassador